 Formulated by Chris Hendry and Andrew Pettigrew at the University of Warwick, the Warwick model of HRM draws upon the Harvard Model and analyses the five key factors that contribute to the functioning of the human resources department.
 These five elements are:

 Why is it useful today: Much like the 8-box model by Paul Boselie, this model acknowledges the dynamic nature of the world we live in.
 The five aforementioned elements directly or indirectly impact the HRM, and the organizations that try to align the internal and external contexts are bound to perform better.
-For instance, a research by Gartner reveals that 76% of newly remote/hybrid employees report a positive perception of the workplace.
+Per a Gallup study on hybrid and remote work, 67% of workers reported increased time efficiency, with 51% experiencing higher productivity in this work arrangement.

-According to this model, the role of an HR department in creating value for an organization is paramount.
+According to the Advanced HR Value Chain model, the role of an HR department in creating value for an organization is paramount.
 There are three HR factors that have a direct impact on key performance indicators from the point of view of customers, processes, and finance.
 These three factors are:

 Why is it useful today: To achieve its business goals, an organization must pay heed to its HR value chain.
 For example, if a business has a low HR budget, it might lead to a lower compensation for its employees, which might further lower the retention and impact key performance indicators.
 HR professionals should take the three HR value chain factors in consideration and formulate a well-thought out strategy for the company’s human capital.

 6. The ASTD Competency Model

 The ASTD Competency model was created in 2004 by The Association for Talent Development(ATD), formerly known as the American Society for Training and Development(ASTD).
 It has been revamped twice since its inception, the most recent of which happened in 2013.